gc-proto/experimental/header-mockups/global-header.md

     <li>provides a unified experience on the Government of Canada web presence</li>
     <li>allows navigation across the broad range of services and information offered</li>
   </ul>
   <p><strong>2023 design update</strong>: We’ve recently updated this pattern as part of a new navigation strategy coming out of the Wayfinding research project.
-To find out more about this project, visit Research and rationale.</p>
+To find out more about this project, visit <a href="#research">Research and rationale</a>.</p>
   <div class="pattern-demo mrgn-tp-lg">
     <figure class="mrgn-bttm-sm"><img src="https://design.canada.ca/images/sign-in-desktop-en.jpg" class="img-responsive" alt=""></figure>
   </div>